 Short-Term Effects Of Smoking And Snorting Meth

-- mood swings and strong emotions
+- extreme mood swings and emotional outbursts

 Long-Term Effects Of Methamphetamine Use